tywalch/electrodb/README.md

 ```

 ## Filters

+> Filters are no longer the preferred way to add FilterExpressions.
+Checkout the [Where](#where) section to find out about how to apply FilterExpressions and ConditionExpressions

 Building thoughtful indexes can make queries simple and performant.
 Sometimes you need to filter results down further.
 By adding Filters to your model, you can extend your queries with custom filters.
 Below is the traditional way you would add a filter to Dynamo's DocumentClient directly along side how you would accomplish the same using a Filter function.

 ```javascript